• Skip to primary navigation

 Simple living and back to basics has a huge come back, and for good reasons.
 In this post I share childhood memories how people lived simple yesterday.

-The homestead I grew up on (picture above with my mom who is 91 now), would be considered a dream for many people today.
-I grew up on homegrown, home raised, and home cooked food more then most people I know.
+The homestead I grew up on (picture above with my mom), would be considered a dream for many people today.

 The garden provided us with all the vegetables our family eat.
 If we could not grow it, we simply did not have it.
+The animals provided dairy, eggs, and meat products for our family.
+I grew up on a homegrown, home-raised, and home-cooked diet more than most people I know.

 Simple buildings

-Opposite to the house was another building complex.
-Here was a summer baking and cooking room with a big wood oven that served for bread baking, and a huge round pot also heated with wood.
+Opposite the house was another building complex.
+Here was a summer baking and cooking room with a big wood-burning oven that served for bread baking, and a huge round pot also heated with wood.
 To have these two cooking places in a separate room was very practical.
 No matter the weather my parents were able to use them.
+All summer long my mom baked all our bread in there.
+In the winter she did it in the house since we heated the stove with the built-in oven anyway.
+The pot was mainly used during butchering times, to boil big portions of meat and make sausage and lard.

 Next was the summer kitchen.
 This room served as a kitchen in the summer and as an additional cold storage room in the winter.
-Every spring we would move the entire kitchen here, and in the fall back to the house.
-As a kid I thought this was really fun!
-We did not have any air conditioning in the house, so having the cooking outside the main house was important to keep the house cool.
-And there was lots of cooking and food preserving done in the summer.
+Every spring we would move the entire kitchen here, and in the fall back into the house.
+As a child, I thought this was really fun!

 The next building in a row was the stable.
 There was room for a cow and its calf, pigs (only till butchering time in late fall), and the chickens.
 I remember the stable being smaller than our summer kitchen, maybe just because it was so crowded, then all of our animals shared the space in the winter, in order to keep it warm without any additional heating.

-On one side was the caws place where she was chained to the food manger.
-This way she could always be fed from the front and made her business in the back, how convenient.
-In this position she spent all winter and gave birth to her calf also.
-On the other side was room for her calf and the pig.
-In the summer the caw had about the same amount of space outside, but she could spend the days on pasture outside of town.
+On one side was the cow’s place where she was chained to the feed trough.
+This way she could always be fed from the front and made her business in the back.
+In this position, she spent all winter and gave birth to her calf also.

 Last were the coal and hay rooms, we had to store both for the winter.